Summer Goats' Curd Ravioli

 - In a small bowl, combine the goats curd, ricotta, parmesan, chilli, lemon zest & seasoning.

 - Divide the dough in two.
-Return one half to the fridge & run the other half through the largest setting of a pasta machine, folding in half between each rolling, repeat 8-10 times.
+Return one half to the fridge & run the other half through the largest setting of a pasta machine, fold in half and turn 90 between each rolling, repeat 8-10 times.
 Run through the settings of the pasta machine starting at setting number 1 until you reach number 5.
 Roll out the other half in the same way.

 - Lay a sheet of rolled pasta onto your bench.
 Dot small teaspoons of filling onto the lower half of the sheet, ensuring they are evenly spaced.
 Lightly brush around the filling with water before folding over the top to bottom edge.
 Press around the filling firmly to remove air pockets.

 - Cut into individual raviolis, ensuring that the edges are sealed.
 Place them on a tray lined with greaseproof paper, dusted with the semolina.

 - Cook the ravioli in plenty of boiling, salted water until they come to the surface.
 Drain.

 - Melt the butter in a pan, add the sage leaves & gently fry until crisp.
 Season, add lemon juice, ravioli and toss to coat.